davidk/chim/README.md

 # Chim

-This was a Golang-based Twitter bot designed for re-tweeting gifs and videos out of multiple users' streams / search terms.
+This was a Golang-based Twitter bot designed for re-tweeting gifs and videos out of twitter's streaming API, given a set of search terms and hashtags.
 It was mostly used for quickly collecting/centralizing/archiving community gif/video clippings and contributions onto one account.

 As of this bot's public release, it has been in quiet, near-continous operation for over two years; re-tweeting videos and gifs over 9,000 times.